Horringer Court Prospectus

 PLEASE ENSURE THAT ALL UNIFORM AND SPORTS KIT ARE CLEARLY NAMED.

 A pencil case containing a pen, pencil, ruler, eraser and pencil sharpener is needed.
-Coloured crayons may also be useful.
-More specialist equipment such as a calculator, compass or protractor, will be provided but children who prefer, may bring their own.
-Sharp scissors are not permitted.
+Coloured crayons may also be useful as well as a calculator.
 A modestly sized bag is needed in which to carry school books and P.E. kit.
 A school book bag can be purchased from the office.
 Our water policy encourages all children to bring in their own clear water bottle with a sports top.
 Children should not bring valuable items in to school.
 If this is necessary they must be handed in to the office for safe keeping.
 If you wish your child to bring their mobile phone to school then it must be handed in to the office for the duration of the school day.
 All other electronic devices are not permitted.

 Pupil Numbers and Admissions

 The pupil admission number (PAN) for HCMS is 100 in each year group.
-The LA is responsible for admissions to the school but we aremore than happy for you to approach us at any time.
-Full details of thepolicy and procedures are set out in the 'Schools in Suffolk 2008/2009'booklet.
+The LA is responsible for admissions to the school at the entry point of Year 5; any in-year applications should be made directly to the school.
+Full details of the policy and procedures are set out in the 'Schools in Suffolk' booklet.
 Our admissions policy can also be found on this website.

 If your child is absent from school please let us know by telephone before 9.00am.
-If we have not heard from you by that time we shall telephone you later in the morning.
+There is an answer machine where you can leave us a message.
 Our Attendance Policy states that we will not authorise any holiday during term time.

 Medical and Related Issues